kcjonesevans/intro-to-python/README.md

 # Intro to Python

-This is the Girl Develop It Dayton Intro to Python course derived from the GDI-NYC Intro to Python course with minimal changes.
+This is the Girl Develop It Dayton Intro to Python course derived from the [GDI-NYC](https://www.girldevelopit.com/chapters/new-york) Intro to Python course and from [John David Back](https://github.com/johndavidback) with minimal changes.
 Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith.

 The course is meant to be taught in 2 four-hour sessions.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

+This course was taught by [Kevin Jones-Evans]() through [GDI-Dayton]().
+The slides can be found [here]().